raitonbl/ant/README.md

 CLI application that manipulates **ant cli specification document**.
 <br/>The **ant CLI specification document** is a file that describes a cli application interface.

-The ant CLI has four (4) essential capabilities which are:
+The ant CLI has four (4) capabilities in mind , which are:
 - Lint an ant CLI specification document represented inm **json** or **yaml** format
 - Generate the CLI project from an ant CLI specification document
 - Generate the integration test project from an ant CLI specification document